Firestar (Marvel Comics): Spider-Verse

-Appearing in Edge of Spider-Verse: Web of Fear, Spider-UK (a British Spider-Man who is a member of the Captain Britain Corps) witnesses Morlun kill Spider-Man, as well as Firestar and Iceman lying dead.
+An alternate universe version of Firestar makes a minor appearance in Edge of Spider-Verse: Web of Fear, where she is killed in battle.
 This universe is an alternate version of Spider-Man and his Amazing Friends (Earth-1983).

 Exiles

 An alternate version of Firestar was forced to join the team known as Weapon X, a group of alternate reality-hopping super-people bound to repair broken worlds.
-Joining the team, Angelica was soon killed in a mega-blast unleashed by her own powers, opposing the evil Hyperion.
-In the process, her sacrifice also killed Spider.
-Because her body was reduced to ash, it was not returned to its native universe (Earth-3062).
+Firestar is killed in a mega-blast unleashed by her own powers, opposing the evil Hyperion.

 Marvel Zombies vs. Army of Darkness

-In issue #3 of this miniseries, she is shown, in flashback, to be among the reserve members of the Avengers answering Colonel America's distress signal (unaware it was a trap), and subsequently leaving the mansion (with fewer people than went in) infected and hungry for human flesh.
+An alternate universe version of Firestar appears in Marvel Zombies vs. The Army of Darkness.

 MC2

 Firestar appeared in a flashback detailing the last adventure of the original Avengers.
 Firestar was among the team members who died in the team's final battle.

 Mutant X

 In the Mutant X Universe, Firestar's powers had evolved to the point where her entire body was composed of microwave energy.
 She was one of the many people trying to resist the rule of Madelyne Pryor.
 She, along with numerous other heroes, died in battle in the final issue of Mutant X.